Cloud

 Configuring instead of programming

-The LMS systems are available in the Pro and Enterprise version with which a validation of the system is possible.
-For validation in particular, it is important whether it is a configurable standard software or a customer-specific special solution.
-If the LMS is used in the minimum level, all important things can be configured and a simple category 3 validation can be carried out.
+The LMS systems are available in Pro and Enterprise versions, where LMS Enterprise support system validation.
+When it comes to validation, it is important if it is a standard software or a customer specific solution.
+If the LMS is used at the minimum level, the validation templates are made for GAMP category 3 and makes the validation process much easier.